codions/laravel-mercadopago/README.md

-# Dependency conflicts solved

-**No more doctrine/common and doctrine/annotations issues when using Laravel Framework!**
+**No more doctrine/common and doctrine/annotations issues when using Laravel Framework.**

 ## Why made a fork?